 - Public parks and gardens

-For more information, visit the Landscape Institute or the International Federation of Landscape Architects (IFLA) website.
+For more information, visit the websites for Landscape Institute, the International Federation of Landscape Architects (IFLA) and Society of Garden Designers.

 Find out what our Landscape Architecture and Garden Design students have been up to.